 As BRI infrastructure projects stalled at the peak of the pandemic, Beijing found an opportunity to rebrand the decaying initiative.
 To maintain ties with BRI member countries while providing China the maneuverability to deflect Western criticism of its mishandling during the early stages of the pandemic, Beijing is in the midst of re-orientated the BRI to emphasize vaccine diplomacy through the new “Health Silk Road.”

-As the second largest eSports markets in the world, China is cashing in on opportunities within the growing industry.
+As the second largest eSports market in the world, China is cashing in on opportunities within the growing industry.
 Governmental support has elevated eSports to an officially mandated sport and has fostered career prospects for professional gamers in China.
 Yet, some of Beijing’s actions may be betraying its true outlook on eSports and undermining its short-term efforts to spur industry growth.